cirosantilli/algorithm-cheat/graph.md

 operations.

-###min heap
+###Min heap

 We order the vertexes on a min heap that takes the distance into account.

 The complexity will depend on the type of min heap used.
 We consider there the two most commmon and efficient min heaps for practical data sizes:

 - binary heap
-- fibonacii heap
+- Fibonacci heap

 TODO get this right

 - `MARK_VISITED`    means that we have to remove the root element from the min heap:

-    Binary heap:    `log`
+    - Binary heap:    `log`
-    Fibonacci heap: `n` worst case, `log` amortized
+    - Fibonacci heap: `n` worst case, `log` amortized

 - `UPDATE_WEIGHT`  this critical operation depends on the type of min heap used.

-    Binary heap:    `log`
+    - Binary heap:    `log`
-    Fibonacci heap: `log` worst case, `1`
+    - Fibonacci heap: `log` worst case, `1`

 - `FIND_MIN`        always $O(1)$ since we are using heaps